Commonly Asked Questions

 That is also prohibited.
-Again, the “share” is directly associated to the Mobile Home that you purchased and must transfer to the new owner of the Mobile Home or back to the Park.
+The “share” is directly associated to the Mobile Home that you purchased and must transfer to the new owner of the Mobile Home or back to the Park.

 What is the process for selling my Mobile Home?

 The sale of the mobile home is negotiated between the seller and the buyer.
 The prospective buyer must complete a background & credit check and receive board approval to live in the park prior to the sale being finalized.
+New owners must provide proof of ownership and complete a lease agreement with the HOA before moving into the park.
 If you are selling a home with a share, you will need to contact the HOA office for instructions on selling your share.
 Share sales must be handled by the HOA lawyers.

 How do I file a complaint?

 To file a complaint against an individual, the Park itself, or the Management Company, simply download the Complaint/Suggestion form from the Forms Page, fill it out as completely as possible, and turn it in to the HOA office.
 The Board will review your complaint and take any action they deem appropriate in correcting the issue of the complaint.